 How to views saved password on Chrome

-To view your password click on the website and then it will display both your username and your password — tap on the eye and Google will prompt you to enter your mobile password or pin to confirm if you’re the one truly requesting for it.
+To view your password click on the website and then it will display both your username and your password — tap on the eye and Google will prompt you to enter your mobile password or pin to confirm if you’re the one truly requesting it.

 Views saved password on Windows and Mac

-To access your Google Chrome desktop setting, click on the three dot icon at the top right corner of your desktop screen and a drop down menu will appear tap on Settings and under Autofill click on Passwords.
+To access your Google Chrome desktop setting, click on the three-dot icon at the top right corner of your desktop screen and a drop-down menu will appear tap on Settings, and under Autofill click on Passwords.

-You’ll see a list of all your saved password with the websites, username and password — click on the eye to view your password and Google will ask you to confirms that you’re you — type in your password and you’re good to go.
+You’ll see a list of all your saved password with the websites, username, and password — click on the eye to view your password and Google will ask you to confirms that you’re you — type in your password and you’re good to go.